 Because the CEE 7/4 plug can be inserted in either direction into the receptacle, the Schuko connection system is unpolarised (i.e. line and neutral are connected at random).
 It is used in applications up to 16 amps.
 Above that, equipment must either be wired permanently to the mains or connected via another higher power connector such as the IEC 60309 system.

-In order to bridge the differences between sockets E and F, the CEE 7/7 plug was developed.
+Type F plugs are fully compatible with type E sockets.
+This was not the case in the past, but fortunately common sense prevailed.
+A hybrid E/F plug (officially called CEE 7/7) was developed in order to bridge the differences between E and F sockets.
 This plug, which is shown above, has earthing clips on both sides to mate with the type F socket and a female contact to accept the earth pin of the type E socket.
 The original type F plug, which does not have this female contact, is now obsolete, but a rewireable version may still be available at some DIY shops.
 A type C plug fits perfectly into a type F socket.
 The socket is recessed by 15 mm, so partially inserted plugs do not present a shock hazard.